DistributedDesigns/audit_logger/readme.md

 ### Notes
 - Logger will write until it receives a message on the `dumplog` queue with the header `userID == admin`.
 When it receives this message it writes the footer and closes the session log file.
 - Validate logs with `./script/validate logs/<your-log>.xml`
+- The MySQL root password is randomly generated.
+If you want to see what it is: `docker logs mysql-trading 2>/dev/null | grep GENERATED`